 TEACHING AND SPEAKING

 Barbara taught nonprofit organization law as an adjunct professor at the University of San Francisco School of Law, and also taught nonprofit law to students in USF’s Master of Nonprofit Administration program.
 She is a frequent speaker on a wide range of topics, from gift acceptance policies to charitable deduction rules to ballot measure committees.
 A selected list of Barbara’s speaking engagements is below.

 Barbara chairs the Nonprofit Organizations Committee of the California Lawyers Association Business Law Section, and serves on the Board of Directors of Community Initiatives, a 501(c)(3) organization that sponsors diverse charitable projects.
-Barbara is also a member of the Northern California Planned Giving Council and is a member of the California Political Attorneys Association, the American Bar Association, the Peninsula Estate Planning Council.
+Barbara is also a member of the Northern California Planned Giving Council, the California Political Attorneys Association, the American Bar Association, and the Peninsula Estate Planning Council.
 She is admitted to practice law in California.